 The Excavation Project

-Its long-term restoration programme and the use of innovative 3-D technologies in the documentation of architecture and relief, the Naga Project is a model case of state-of-the-art archaeology.
+Its long-term restoration programme and the use of innovative 3-D technologies in the documentation of architecture and relief both make the Naga Project a pioneer in state-of-the-art archaeology.

 Discovery of the Site and Project History

 The first Europeans to visit Naga – in 1822 – were two Frenchmen, L.M.A.
 Linant de Bellefonds and F. Caillaud.
 In 1844, the Prussian Expedition led by R. Lepsius documented all the monuments of the ancient city visible at the time.
 Nevertheless, Naga was to remained untouched for the next 150 years.

 It was not until 1995 that the director of the Egyptian Museum in Berlin, Dietrich Wildung, received an excavation license for Naga from the National Corporation for Antiquities and Museums in recognition for the exhibitions on Ancient Sudan he had organised in cooperation with the Munich museum.
 Together with Lech Krzyzaniak of Posen, an archaeologist with many years of experience working in the Sudan, and the latter’s wife Karla Kröper, he began a long-term project financed by the Deutsche Forschungsgemeinschaft (German Research Foundation).
 By 2009, the Tempel of Amun, Tempel 200 and the Chapel of Hathor had all been excavated, documented and restored.
 Even though this work covered less than five percent of the city ruins, Naga proved to be a real treasure trove of architecture, relief and sculpture and is considered today one of the most interesting archaeological sites in the Sudan.

 In 2013, the Egyptian Museum in Munich took over the scientific and administrative oversight of the Naga Project.
 Excavations resumed in Fall of 2014.